GSchoning/ProbEM/README.md

 ### 1. Layer Probability and Feature Discovery
 Conventional regularized inversions provide Maximum A Posteriori (MAP) estimates of electrical conductivity (EC).
 While stable, these results often provide "subdued reflections" of conductivity contrasts, making it difficult to recognize offsets in aquitard connectedness.

-**ProbEM** employs a feature-seeking methodology based on the Randomized Maximum Likelihood (RML) method.
+**SignalEM** employs a feature-seeking methodology based on the Randomized Maximum Likelihood (RML) method.
 The approach to **uncertainty quantification** implemented here is inspired by the work of **Blatter et al.**, utilizing stochastic ensembles to derive probabilistic descriptors of subsurface structure:
 * **EC Peaks/Troughs:** The ensemble of models is used to calculate the probability of a peak or trough of EC with depth.
 * **Sharpness Filtering:** This acts as a high-amplitude sharpness filter, magnifying sub-horizontal EC contrasts rather than just EC magnitude, rendering features visible even under conductive cover.